Alleged "gay panic defense" in Texas murder trial stuns advocates

-Gay advocates are outraged after an Austin man received a seemingly light sentence for stabbing his neighbor to death in what some are calling an example of the so-called “gay panic" defense.
+Gay rights advocates are outraged after an Austin, Texas, man received a seemingly light sentence for stabbing his neighbor to death in what some are calling an example of the so-called gay panic defense.

 For decades, the rare defense has allowed a victim’s sexual orientation or gender identity to justify violent crime in some cases.
 Now, advocates are saying it should be banned.